Tinshea/ScanGo/README.md

 ### Profile Customization
 Each user can personalize their profile with a custom username, banner image, and profile picture — all stored and delivered via Cloudinary.

-### 🤖 AI Chatbot
-An integrated assistant helps users navigate the platform, discover new series, and get personalized recommendations.

 ## 🗂️ Project Structure